QuantEcon/cbc_2024/source_files/monday/quick_python_intro.md

 Another important paradigm is **object-oriented programming** (OOP)

 In the OOP paradigm, data and functions are bundled together into “objects” — and functions in this context are referred to as **methods**.

-Methods are called on to transform the data contained in the object.

 - Think of a Python list that contains data and has methods such as `append()` and `pop()` that transform the data.